-In most cases of croup, the condition is generally mild and can be managed at home.
+In most cases, the condition is generally mild and you can treat it at home.
 Keep the child seated upright and comforting him/her if distressed is vital since crying can worsen the symptoms.

 Make sure that the child is provided with plenty of fluids to drink to prevent dehydration.